krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 Removes a collaborator or cancels a pending invitation.

 **Why This Endpoint Exists**:
-- It provides unified handling for both removing active collaborators and canceling pending invitations with proper status code differentiation.
+- It provides unified handling for both removing active collaborators and canceling pending invitations with 2 different calls to the GitHub API.

 **Responses**:
 - `200 OK`: Collaborator removed